Thoof/aseprite-grassify/README.md

 ![ezgif com-gif-maker(2)](https://user-images.githubusercontent.com/5313706/157093185-1cee4a14-3bd0-43ba-9c2e-281d86fc1251.gif)

 A small aseprite script that converts the current layer/selection to a grasslike texture.
-Mostly works on single, isolated colors.

 HOW TO USE